jupyterhub/jupyterhub/docs/source/contributing/docs.rst

       On macOS, you can open a file from the terminal with ``open <path-to-file>``.
       On Linux, you can do the same with ``xdg-open <path-to-file>``.
+      After opening index.html in your browser you can just refresh the page whenever you rebuild the docs via ``make html``

 .. _contributing/docs/conventions: